nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 authentication information as he want (this would break the PAKE security)
-- All communication must be wrapped using an asymmetric PFS protocol, because PAKE signup (especially!) and authentication data is still sensitive and shouldn't be exposed to any unauthorized party
+- All communication must be wrapped using an asymmetric PFS protocol, because PAKE signup (especially!) and authentication data is still sensitive and shouldn't be exposed to any unauthorized party (for this a pre-shared key is required)

 ## Usage thoughts